Annual Book Week parade coming up? We’ve got you with these 16 Book Week costumes you can easily make at home.

 Alice in Wonderland costume ideas

-Being in Wonderland is probably the most “dream with eyes open” experience you can have and it’s a story that has captured many a little one’s imagination for years.
+Being in Wonderland is probably the most out-of-this-world experience you can have and it’s a story that has captured many a little one’s imagination for years.
 Alice may be the main character in the book, but don’t overlook the others when it comes to easy Book Week costumes.

 The key to this Mad Hatter costume is a tall hat.
 Once you have that, it’s simply a matter of chaining spools of colourful thread together (hello, Spotlight), odd socks and ribbon remnants.
 You can make it more elaborate with a glued-together tea cup and saucer, and fancy cuffs and ribbons, but we won’t tell if you don’t.